becoinc/sdk_resources/beco_sdk_android_integration_supplement.md

 ![](https://github.com/becoinc/content_images/blob/master/android_integration_supplement/device_9_channel_menu.png)

->**NOTE:** By creating a Notification Channel specifically for notifications coming from the Beco Mobile SDK, you give your users the option to hide the notification either automatically (Android 9+--see the "Options in Android 9+" section) or manually (see the "Options in Earlier OS Versions" section) which creates a less invasive UX.
-Additionally, should users opt to hide the notification, they will *only* be hiding the notification associated with the Beco Mobile SDK.
+>**NOTE:** By creating a Notification Channel specifically for notifications coming from the Beco Mobile SDK, you give your users the option to hide the notification either automatically (Android 9--see the "Options in Android 9+" section) or manually (see the "Options in Earlier OS Versions" section) which creates a less invasive UX.
+Additionally, should users opt to hide/silence the notification, they will *only* be hiding the notification associated with the Beco Mobile SDK.
 All other notifications that your App may deliver via another Channel(s) will continue to be delivered and available unless otherwise opted out by the user.

 ## **NOTIFICATION**